Click to read:

 In May 2010, I travelled with a group of 42 Canadian grandmothers to participate in the first International African Grandmothers Gathering in Manzini, Swaziland.
 500 African grandmothers attended the event, which included workshops.
 Mingling with grandmothers from 13 African countries and hearing their stories and witnessing their strength and courage as they raise their orphaned grandchildren was a powerful experience.
 On the final day we marched through the streets of Manzini with grandmothers, children, young people and men - two thousand strong - to bring awareness of the grandmothers' fight to turn the tide against this pandemic.

-A percentage of sales of Daughters, Mothers and Grandmothers will be part of The Capital Grannies fundraising for the Grandmothers to Grandmothers Campaign (The Stephen Lewis Foundation).
+A percentage of sales of Daughters, Mothers and Grandmothers was part of The Capital Grannies fundraising.

 Daughters, Mothers and Grandmothers was launched on Monday, December 17, 2012 at Books on Beechwood in Ottawa.
 It was a double celebration as an announcement was made that the store would not close at the end of January as new owners are taking over the store.